 Who has the power to choose which stories we remember and tell?
 Where can we find acts of courage, conflict or censorship in our collections?
 What can museum collections reveal about the histories of empire?
 What does change look like today?

-Throughout 2022-24 we’re hosting a programme of events, displays, workshops, and community-led discussions confronting Cambridge’s colonial story.
-Join the conversation.
+From 2022 to 2024, we hosted a programme of events, displays, workshops, and community-led discussions confronting Cambridge’s colonial story, and exploring place, power and identity within and beyond the collections.

 Stories from the collections

-Enjoy a virtual view of MAA's uly 2022 - April 2023 exhibition, showcasing collections from across our museums, libraries and colleges.
+Enjoy a virtual view of MAA's July 2022 - April 2023 exhibition, showcasing collections from across our museums, libraries and colleges.

 The Whipple Museum of the History of Science as an institution is not neutral.
 A response to the colonial 1875 Jigsaw Globe on display in the Museum’s Globe Gallery.